Artist Statements

 Enchanted Realms

-I also depict Nature as a feminine force in a few of these paintings, as Planet Earth has always been viewed as a feminine energy, called by many names, including Mother Earth, Gaia, and Bhuma Devi.
+I also depict nature as a feminine force in a few of these paintings, as Planet Earth has always been viewed as a feminine energy, called by many names, including Mother Earth, Gaia, and Bhuma Devi.
 The Hindus have called her Dharthi Ma; the Aztecs have called her Tonantzin; to the Incas, she was Panchamama; the Romans have called her Terra Mater; to the Chinese, she was Hon Tu… Nature comes in myriad forms, and can have countless names, and they would all rightfully define her.
 Because we are all Nature, too, and we are a part of these enchanted realms.

 But how many of us are alive to this?
 Does humanity really pay attention to the beauty and magic that surrounds us?
 As with all of my art, with these paintings, too, my “purpose” is to inspire greater introspection and appreciation of Nature and our place in it.